-Nevertheless, omnichannel strategies require all the links in the supply chain to be interconnected to maximize operations.
+Nevertheless, omnichannel strategies require all the links in the supply chain to be interconnected to maximise operations.
 This compels companies to take into account e-commerce functionalities when choosing a management system for their installation.

-In the case of our system, Easy WMS by Mecalux, we’ve developed modules that fulfill this task, allowing the omnichannel landscape to extend to the main warehouse working areas.
+In the case of our system, Easy WMS by Mecalux, we’ve developed modules that fulfil this task, allowing the omnichannel landscape to extend to the main warehouse working areas.
 Some of these capabilities include:

-- Planning: centralized stock control
+- Planning: centralised stock control

 The State of Retail Supply Chain Report highlights that the chief obstacle these companies face is the integration of systems enabling them to have a general overview of the supply chain from beginning to end.
 A WMS such as our Easy WMS provides you with greater visibility of operations.
 For instance, the Supply Chain Analytics Software module for Easy WMS facilitates access to data and KPIs.

 On the other hand, an omnichannel WMS lets you manage inventory replenishment throughout the logistics network (installations and establishments) in a unified way.
-Thanks to the Store Fulfillment module, for example, it’s possible to handle returns in-store and transfer stock between physical shops.
+Thanks to the Store Fulfillment module, for example, it’s possible to handle returns in-shops and transfer stock between physical shops.

 - Picking: special warehouse operations

-The WMS for e-commerce module is geared towards companies dedicated to e-business, adding to Easy WMS functionalities such as order customization (kit assembly or gift wrapping) and sequenced order prep (single-unit, multi-unit).
+The WMS for e-commerce module is geared towards companies dedicated to e-business, adding to Easy WMS functionalities such as order customisation (kit assembly or gift wrapping) and sequenced order prep (single-unit, multi-unit).
 This strategy aims to streamline the time spent on picking and limit the number of movements necessary to complete a package.

 Many retailers work with different shipping companies to outsource order delivery.
 To gain in speed and meet delivery times, both firms need to coordinate their logistics providers to a T.